Pupil Premium Information 2022-23

 Health and well-being for pupils and staff

-Thrive and Zones of Regulation massively supported the children during this time. using the vocabulary of ‘I wonder, I notice, I imagine’ was heard across the school and gave reassurance to the children who felt that their concerns and actions were being understood.
+Thrive and Zones of Regulation massively supported the children during lockdown and we are continuing to see the positive impact.
+Staff and children are now using the vocabulary of ‘I wonder, I notice, I imagine’ giving reassurance to the children who felt that their concerns and actions were being understood.
 We reviewed marking and feedback once again, removing the need for any written feedback, much preferring ‘in the moment’ and instant feedback.
 Much more effective and manageable.
-The Abbeyfields Well-Being Plan continued to support both pupil and staff well-being through a variety of actions such as a reduction of staff meeting times (virtual), fun days to boost well-being and visitors to school such as the Circus/Big Top in July 2021.
+The Abbeyfields Well-Being Plan continued to support both pupil and staff well-being through a variety of actions such as a reduction of staff meeting times and re introduction of fun days, visitors in school, theme weeks, trips and visits, including our residential trip in Year 4 after a 3 year break due to Covid-19..

 Externally provided programmes